 My first three novels were all traditionally published through New York.

-The sales were bad enough on the last one that I would have had to go to a pen name if I’d wanted to sell into New York again.
+The sales were bad enough on the last one that I would have had to go to a pen name if I’d wanted to sell to New York again.

 However, before that happened, my life imploded and I stopped writing fiction for two years.

-When I surfaced, I ended up writing a trilogy (that someday, I will redraft completely and publish.)
+When I surfaced, I ended up writing a trilogy that was broken.
+(I eventually redrafted it from scratch and it became a single book, The Harps of the Six Kingdoms.)
 That took another three years.